-LONDON, UK (GlobalData), 23 April 2015 – Japan’s increased focus on smart grid deployment, as part of its plans to boost energy efficiency and power generation from renewable sources, will drive the country to become one of Asia-Pacific’s top markets in smart grid development, says research and consulting firm GlobalData.
+LONDON, UK (GlobalData), 23 April 2015 – Japan’s increased focus on smart energy grid deployment.
+All as part of its plans to boost energy efficiency and power generation from renewable sources.
+For all will drive the country to become one of Asia-Pacific’s top markets in smart grid development, says research and consulting firm GlobalData.

 More recently, the Ministry of Energy initiated a new program in 2014 to encourage microgrid development in Japan.
-With a budget of $7 million provided annually for three years, this program makes funding available for independent demonstration projects, such as electric vehicles for mobility and storage, renewable energy production and storage systems, and energy efficiency optimization.
+With a budget of $7 million provided annually for three years.
+For this program makes funding available for independent demonstration projects.
+That’s such as electric vehicles for mobility and storage.
+Also renewable energy production and storage systems and energy efficiency optimization.

 “However, the proliferation of renewable power projects in Japan is hindered by numerous difficulties with connecting to the grid, which is currently divided into 10 regions and operated by 10 different utilities.
 One of the major challenges for developers in 2014 was the requirement for an improved transmission system.”